The Elodie spectrograph covered with its thermal insulation.

-A French national facility, established in 1937 and operated by the Centre National de la Recherche Scientifique (CNRS).
-It is built on a plateau, 645 meters (2,100 ft) above sea level, at Saint-Michel in southern France, about 95 km (60 miles) north of Marseilles.
-Among its instruments are reflecting telescopes with apertures of 1.93 meters (76 in.), 1.52 meters (60 in.), 1.2 meters (47 in.), and 80 centimeters (36 in.), and a 60/90-cm (24/36-in.)
-Schmidt camera.
-Attached to the 1.93-meter telescope is the Elodie spectrograph used to search for extrasolar planets.
+Haute-Provence Observatory (Observatoire de Haute-Provence) is a French national facility, established in 1937 and operated by the Centre National de la Recherche Scientifique (CNRS).
+It is built on a plateau, 645 m (2,100 ft) above sea level, at Saint-Michel in southern France, about 95 km (60 mi) north of Marseilles.
+Among its instruments are reflecting telescopes with apertures of 1.93 m (76 in), 1.52 m (60 in), 1.2 m (47 in), and 80 cm (36 in), and a 60/90-cm (24/36-in) Schmidt camera.
+Attached to the 1.93-m telescope is the Elodie spectrograph used to search for exoplanets.